hybridsjs/hybrids/docs/store/usage.md

 #### Errors from Validation

-The error guard can be used for access to the validation errors of the property defined with the `store.value()` (look at the example in the [Draft Mode](#draft-mode) section).
+The error guard can be used to access validation errors for a property defined with `store.value()` (look at the example in the [Draft Mode](#draft-mode) section).
 Use the second argument to set the property name of the model:

 ```javascript
 const User = {